 - Online feature service editing, where a table is created from the service, edits are made, and the changes are applied back to the service as soon as the user has finished the edit operation.
 Suitable for multi-user editing scenarios.

 - Offline feature service editing and sync, where a local geodatabase is created from a sync-enabled feature service before going offline, tables are retrieved from the geodatabase while offline, edits are made, then changes are applied back to the service when the device is back online again (and server changes are optionally synchronized back).
 Suitable for multi-user offline workflows.
-See Create an offline map for more information on offline workflows.
+See Work with offline maps for more information on offline workflows.

 - Static feature collection editing, where tables are created from the features in the map or a portal item, edits are made and changes are saved back into the map or portal item.
 This is a suitable workflow for sharing static data to lots of clients, but should not be used to edit data across a number of clients or to share data that changes frequently.